 Salesloft has a formula for how to structure this balance – up to 20% personalization in the first 400 characters, usually the first two sentences.

 This is where you show what you know about the person you’re contacting.
 Look up your prospects on LinkedIn and other social media platforms to see if you have mutual connections.
+And if you use LinkedIn Sales Navigator, you could also export your search results to a CRM for your outreach campaigns.
 Always connect that research back to the challenges your prospect is facing.

 If you don’t have a personal connection, create one!
 Start engaging with prospects on social media and find out what they care about.
 Respond to their posts and learn more about them.
 This is a very authentic way to make the first connection.

 When you’re working to create a new connection with a prospect, note that it may take a while to connect these days as the COVID-19 pandemic has influenced customer relationship building.